Acoustics and Vibrations

 Herrera-Castro, M., Quintanar-Isaías, A., Orduña-Bustamante, F., Olmedo-Vera, B., Jaramillo-Pérez, A. T., “Wood identification and acoustic analysis of three original Aztec teponaztli musical instruments”, Madera y Bosques, 25(1), e2511690, (2019).
 ISSN: 1405-0471.
 (AIPT: Musical Acoustics). https://doi.org/10.21829/myb.2019.2511690

 Felipe Orduña-Bustamante, A. L. Padilla-Ortiz, Edgar A. Torres-Gallegos, “Binaural speech intelligibility through personal and non-personal HRTF via headphones, with added artificial noise and reverberation”, Speech Communication, 105, pp. 53-61, December (2018).
 ISSN: 0167-6393.
-(AIPT: Speech).
+(AIPT: Speech). https://doi.org/10.1016/j.specom.2018.10.009

 Felipe Orduña Bustamante, F. Arturo Machuca Tzili, Roberto Velasco Segura, “Evaluation of the bias error of transmission tube measurements of normal-incidence sound transmission loss using narrow tube reference elements”, Journal of the Acoustical Society of America, 144(2), pp. 1040-1048, August (2018).
 ISSN: 0001-4966.
 (AIPT: Acoustic measurements). https://doi.org/10.1121/1.5051649

-41 international peer-reviewed papers, published in scientific journals (31) and in proceedings (10).
+44 international peer-reviewed papers, published in scientific journals (34), and in proceedings (10).

-60 other papers published in journals: international (2), local (2), and in proceedings: international (28), local (31).
+70 other papers published in journals: international (3), local (3), and in proceedings: international (29), local (35).

-734 citations, h-factor=10 on February, 2023. http://www.scopus.com/
+819 citations, h-factor=10 on June, 2025. http://www.scopus.com/

 Mexican patent No. 391818, 2017-2037.
-Felipe Arturo Machuca-Tzili, Felipe Orduña-Bustamante, Antonio Pérez-López, Santiago Jesús Pérez-Ruiz, Andrés E. Pérez-Matzumoto, “Modified acoustic transmission tube apparatus for measurements of sound transmission loss”.
+Felipe Arturo Machuca Tzili, Felipe Orduña Bustamante, Antonio Pérez López, Santiago Jesús Pérez Ruiz, Andrés E. Pérez Matzumoto, “Modified acoustic transmission tube apparatus for measurements of sound transmission loss”.

 Two international patents on digital audio processing and multichannel sound reproduction.